This page has been automatically translated.

 Patients have the right to obtain a second opinion on a proposed treatment or diagnosis in cases of doubt and if there is no urgency for treatment.

 UKBB employees are bound to confidentiality.
 Information about the patient's state of health will only be disclosed to third parties with the patient's consent (or if required by law).
-However, the patient's consent is assumed if information is passed on to medical or healthcare professionals providing pre- and post-treatment.
+Consent to the provision of necessary medical information to referring physicians, persons providing further treatment and next of kin is presumed.
+Legal representatives or children who are capable of judgement have the opportunity to object to this presumption.

 Patients with capacity of judgement have the right to specify in a living will what kind of care and treatment they would like to receive if they are no longer able to express their wishes.
 They can state whether and which medical measures they would refuse in an emergency or whether they would make themselves available as an organ donor.

 Patients are obliged to contribute to a successful course of treatment.
 This includes, for example, providing the responsible specialists with information that is as complete and truthful as possible.
-Furthermore, they and their relatives are obliged to follow the house rules and show consideration for other patients.
+Furthermore, they and their relatives are obliged to House rules and to show consideration for other patients.

 The Medgate Kids Line provides quick and uncomplicated medical advice if your child is unwell.
 The medical team of our partner Medgate is available to you by telephone around the clock.